Russia sanctions bill hits yet another snag

 (CNN)The Russia sanctions bill appears to have hit yet another snag over a separate dispute between two Republicans -- Sen. Bob Corker and House Majority Leader Kevin McCarthy -- and their fight involves sanctions for North Korea.

-One day after the House passed legislation 419-3 to enact new sanctions against Russia, Iran and North Korea — as well as tying President Donald Trump's hands to remove Russia sanctions — Senate Foreign Relations Committee Chairman Bob Corker said he planned to strip out the North Korean portion of the bill.
+One day after the House passed legislation 419-3 to enact new sanctions against Russia, Iran and North Korea — as well as tying President Donald Trump's hands to remove Russia sanctions — Corker, the Senate foreign relations chairman, said he planned to strip out the North Korea-related portion of the bill.

 The dispute between Corker and McCarthy throws new uncertainty into the legislation, casting doubt on whether the bill will make it to the President's desk before Congress leaves for its August recess.

+The dispute has turned into a game of congressional chicken, where neither side appears ready to budge when it comes to the North Korean sanctions.

-"What likely will happen is we will strip out the North Korea piece and send it back to them so that the two pieces we negotiated together will remain in tact," Corker said at a Washington Post Live event Wednesday morning.
+"What likely will happen is we will strip out the North Korea piece and send it back to them so that the two pieces we negotiated together will remain intact," Corker said at a Washington Post Live event Wednesday morning.

-McCarthy responded that the Senate should pass the House bill.
+House Republicans shot back that the Senate should pass the House bill.

 "There has long been agreement that North Korea sanctions are due -- especially given new reports that North Korea will be able to reliably deliver a nuclear weapon to the continental United States by the end of next year," McCarthy spokesman Matt Sparks said.
 "That is why the House added the previously House-passed North Korea sanctions bill-- which has been languishing in the Senate for over two months -- to the Senate bill.
 The House passed this full package yesterday 419-3 and the Senate should act expeditiously on it."